 With the major changes going on in health care, adding the ability to act as a Medical Scribe Professional is quickly becoming the norm!

-This expedited program is designed specifically for practicing Allied Health Professionals (medical transcriptionists/HDS, medical assistants, etc.) in the field of medical scribing.
+This expedited program is designed specifically for practicing Allied Health Professionals (medical assistants, medical transcriptionists, licensed vocational nurses, technicians, etc.) in the field of medical scribing.
 Students will use their extensive medical knowledge to further their skills in this career opportunity.
-Starting from the vantage point that each candidate for this program comes to us with a fundamental level of knowledge in Anatomy & Physiology, Medical Terminology, English Grammar, Computer Skills and HIPAA, this course is designed to give you the information and knowledge necessary to handle the activities associated with medical scribing and further reducing the administrative burden placed on your physicians by today’s electronic medical record systems.
-Courses which would normally target new scribes (those with no previous healthcare experience) will be waived in this program if the prospective student passes an initial screening exam on these subjects.
+Starting from the vantage point that each candidate for this program comes to us with a fundamental level of knowledge in Anatomy and Physiology, Medical Terminology, English Grammar, Computer Skills, and HIPAA, this course is designed to give you the information and knowledge necessary to handle the activities associated with medical scribing and further reducing the administrative burden placed on your physicians by today’s electronic medical record systems.
+Courses that would normally target new scribes (those with no previous healthcare experience) will be waived in this program if the prospective student passes an initial screening exam on these subjects.

-- 2-3 years of experience as an allied health professional (CMT/CHDS/CMA preferred but not required)
+- 2-3 years of experience as an allied health professional (MA/MT/LVN/Technician preferred but not required)

 - Successful completion of the Medical Scribe for AHP’s Screening Assessment covering the following topics:

 - HIPAA & HITECH

 - Some EHR experience helpful but not required as this is covered in the program.

 By the end of this course, students will:

 - Understand the history of medical scribing and the difference between traditional scribes and AHP scribes.

 - Understand the intrinsic value of an AHP scribe to a provider and the healthcare team, including the role, responsibilities, etiquette, and personality of a functioning and successful AHP scribe.